mmikowski/powercss/README.md

 ## Example 001: The basics
 We were careful to change as little of the existing CSS work-flow as possible.
-Here are the steps:
+Here are the steps we will take to create our first example:

 1. Create an HTML document
 2. Start a JavaScript file
 3. Add (virtual) stylesheets
 4. Add and use a (virtual) cascade

-Let's walk through these steps.
+Now, let's get started.

 ### 1. Create an HTML document
 Let's create an HTML file named `pcss._ex001_.html` to illustrate